 In 2003, we relocated from a store front office to our current building at the corner of 21st and Egbert.
 At that time, in honor of our founder and visionary Penny Pennock, the board of directors chose to change the name to Pennock Center for Counseling.

 Pennock Center for Counseling functions with its own board of directors, by-laws and nonprofit status.
 We seek to provide professional counseling services that are affordable and accessible to all.

-Pennock Center for Counseling employs trained therapists who can provide professional psychotherapy for individuals, couples families and children.
-The agency also offers support, psychoeducational groups and classes.
-The center offers parenting programs, grief support groups, coping skills groups, divorce recovery groups and on-going therapy groups.
-Pennock Center for Counseling collects fees for services based on a sliding scale according to income and can accept some insurance payments.
+Pennock Center for Counseling employs trained therapists who can provide professional psychotherapy for individuals, couples, families, and children.
+The agency also offers support groups & psychoeducational classes.
+We offer parenting programs, grief support groups, classes that teach coping & life skills as well as wellness.
+Pennock Center for Counseling collects fees for services based on a sliding scale according to income and can accept some insurance plans and Adams County Medicaid.
 We also provide Employee Assistance Program counseling for hospital employees of Platte Valley Medical Center in Brighton.

 Mary “Penny” Pennock